The Gardening merit badge helps Boy Scouts develop their green thumbs. While working on this badge, the learn all about growing plants.

 Humans have been growing plants for thousands of years.
 Farmers and horticulturists make their living growing food and other plants, while other people grow gardens for pleasure.
 Becoming a good gardener requires a Scout to understand the science of growing plants – how to prepare the soil, how to select and plant seeds, and how to care for the growing plants.

-Gardening Merit Badge Requirements
+Requirements for the Gardening Merit Badge

 - Do the following: